CGCookie/retopoflow/README.md

 _If your browser auto-extracted the downloaded zip file, then you will need to re-compress the **RetopoFlow** folder before installing, or use Save As to save the zip file without extracting the contents._

 Once installed, Blender should automatically filter the list of add-ons to show only RetopoFlow.
-You can then enable the add-on by clicking the checkbox next to `3D View: RetopoFlow`.
+You can then enable the add-on by clicking the checkbox next to `RetopoFlow 4`.

 ![Installing RetopoFlow](help/images/install.png)